Apillon/apillon-services/docs/db-migrations.md

 ```

 Implement actual migrations sql scripts (upgrade & downgrade functions) in directory: src/migration-scripts/migrations or in src/migration-scripts/seeds for seeds
+Note that migrations are ordered by a sequence number specified at the beginning of the file name of the migration, for example `1-users.ts`, `2-projects.ts` etc.

 ## Execute migrations

-Migrations are execute inside service directory, so .env with DB variables must be present in service root directory.
+Migrations are executed inside service directory, so .env with DB variables must be present in service root directory.

 Then run: